willswire/balena-dashboards/README.md

 You may be asking,*"So why would I choose this project instead of balena-dash?"*

-- Infinate URLs/webpages to load
+- Multiple URLs/webpages to load
-- Custom timeout value
+- Custom timeout values for each URL
 - Support for remote screen control/support/viewing

 ## Getting Started